rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 # Syllabus

-Syllabus for computer engineer and IT officer loksewa positions at various corporations and nijamati are available in their respective websites.
-The syllabus are subject to change.
+Syllabus for computer engineer and IT officer Loksewa positions at various corporations and nijamati are available in their respective websites.
+The syllabus is subject to change.
 But do not worry.
 It will not vary that much.

 I have shared all the syllabus in the telegram group as well.

-Thus I highly recommend that you check syllabus updates time to time.
+Thus, I highly recommend that you check syllabus updates time to time.
 I will share the overall syllabus subject structure here:

 ## Common subjects: